jsblaisdell/F-T-Test/README.md

 To simplify the task, you can simulate that the form takes two seconds to submit and randomly notify that it has been submitted correctly, or that an error has occurred.

 Use either plain JavaScript or React but no other libraries since there should be no need these days.
 If you're taking the React route, please `useHooks` as that's what we would like to assess.
+It is fine though (and even encouraged) to use [Create React App](https://github.com/facebook/create-react-app#creating-an-app) if you're taking the React path.

 ![Composition](/assets/composition.png)

+Ideally, it should be delivered as if the only thing missing was the endpoint to which send this information to so everything else should be wired.

 You might find a Sketch file too on the [assets](/assets) which you might be able to use on a Mac or you could use [Lunacy](https://icons8.com/lunacy) in Windows.